Skip to content

 return datasets.Dataset.from_generator(generate_data, features=info.features, info=info)

 And that's it!
-Our sentiment analysis task is finished.
+Our sentiment analysis task is complete and ready to use.

 3. Running our task